mocoding-software/redux-automata/README.md

 # Finite state machine for Redux

-redux-automata - is a finite state machine for Redux store.
-It allows developer to configure finite state machine and generate reducer automatically based on graph object produced.
+redux-automata - is a Finite State Machine implementation for Redux store.
+It allows developer to generate Redux reducer automatically based on FST graph object.
 The library was developed to support the following scenarios:
 * Provide different behavoiur for the same action depending on current state
 * Ignore specific actions while in specific states (or better saying - process actions only in specific states)